OpenProgger/LISP/README.md

 # Minimal LISP Compiler

 This compiler translates a minimal set of LISP primitives to x86_64 assembly code.
-It requires a assembler that accepts intel syntax to create a executable.
+It requires a assembler/compiler that accepts intel syntax to create a executable.

 Any compiled program requires a runtime, containing primitive calls, heap initialization etc.
 Currently only a x86_64 runtime is available.